-We also collect the content that you create, upload or receive from others when using our services.
-This includes things such as email you write and receive, photos and videos that you save, docs and spreadsheets you create and comments that you make on YouTube videos.
+We also collect the content you create, upload, or receive from others when using our services.
+This includes things like email you write and receive, photos and videos you save, does and spreadsheets you create, and comments you make on YouTube videos.

-Information that we collect as you use our services
+Information we collect as you use our services